vivo-archive/Tools/Connectors/CTSAFedSearch/ReadMe.txt

     line 31 is the description of the population

 In aggregatedsearch.php: (Ver2 is set to use the Icons in preference to the IFRAMES)
-    lines 63-147 = Wrapper page before results lines 245-305 = Wrapper page before results line 27 location of fsearchsites.xml
+    lines 73-157 = Wrapper page before results lines 260-320 = Wrapper page after results line 27 location of fsearchsites.xml

 aggsearch.php is geared towards being able to get its own wrapper.
 Remember that any root reference (href="/blah.blah/stuff") will only work if they are on the same web server.
 In aggsearch.php:
-    line 29 page to get the wrapper from line 32 div to place the results into ('#contents' is id='contents' , '.contents' is class='contents') line 35 location of fsearchsites.xml
+    line 31 page to get the wrapper from line 34 div to place the results into ('#contents' is id='contents' , '.contents' is class='contents') line 37 location of fsearchsites.xml

 The aggregatedsearch.php uses fsearchsites.xml to get the location of the "??_fs.php" or the "fs.xml" file.